Monday, July 13, 2015

 Nevertheless, LV Lainé succeeded to fly 14.5 hours in January 1940, "among them, a magnificent gift of my excellent friend Jean Lorenzi, squadron leader of the AB 2, who allowed me to fly 0 hours 25 and two landings with his own Loire-Nieuport 401."

-Succeeding also to transfer the AB 4 to Orly airbase (that was not, actually, a civil airfield), very close to the Nieuport plant of Issy-les-Moulineaux were the LN 411 were manufactured, aircrafts and pilots were operationally ready in April 1940.
+Succeeding also to transfer the AB 4 to Orly airbase (that was not, actually, a civilian airfield), very close to the Nieuport plant of Issy-les-Moulineaux where the LN 411 were manufactured, aircrafts and pilots were operationally ready in April 1940.

 The training was done at Cherbourg-Querqueville.
 It consisted in vertical dives from 4,000 m to 800 m, also in dives at 60° or 45° from 1,200 m to 300 m with concrete bombs then with operational bombs.